bdelbosc/nuxeo-stacks/README.md

 ...
 ```

-This is because you another environment has been abruptly stopped.
+This is because another environment has been abruptly stopped.
 You can try to go to the previous env and
-perform a `docker-compose down --volume` or you can simply remove each listed containers until it start
+perform a `docker-compose down --volume` or you can simply remove each listed containers in conflict
 using `docker rm <CONTAINER ID>`

-## How to debug a specific Nuxeo node?
+### How to debug a specific Nuxeo node?

 To debug the third Nuxeo node of your cluster (nuxeo3):
 ```bash